jqmcginnis/miccai_tutorial_website/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-    Vasiliki Sideri-Lampretsa is a Ph.D. student at TUM.
-She has prior experience as a tutorial speaker at Learn2Reg at MICCAI’23.
-Her current interest revolves around INRs for registration.
+    Vasiliki Sideri-Lampretsa is a Ph.D. student at the Institute for Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
+She received her Diploma in Electrical and Computer Engineering at Aristotle University of Thessaloniki and her Master’s degree in Computer Science at TUM.
+She was a research assistant at the Interdisciplinary Research Lab (IFL) at TUM, where she also conducted her Master’s thesis.
+During her Master’s thesis, she focused on employing deep learning to tackle the inverse problem of predicting the speed of sound using ultrasound raw channel data aquired from simulations.
+Currently, her research interest lies in the field of machine learning in medical imaging, particularly in the fields of feature representation and unsupervised learning.
     </p>
   </div>
 </div>